holser/openstack-summit-paris-2014/markdown/06-OSLO.md

  files along with shuffling of them to minimize effect of AMQP failover.

  But we had to rewrite part of oslo.messaging code to support AMQP heartbeats and handle connection failure scenarios.
-The first implementation was broken.
-Oslo code was not handling low-level exceptions and top-layer code was still referencing dead objects.
-Also, we noticed that there were some RPC consumers not consuming messages from the queues because some of the connections contained zero channels.
+The first community implementation was broken.
+ Even kernel killing connections could not make oslo fail over.

  Good news is that we fixed it and pushed it to openstack gerrit.